-There are many breeds of dogs with wavy or finely curled coats but we're going to focus on the most kinky ones.
-The most popular curly coated dog today is probably the poodle, likely followed by other favorites like the Curly Coated Retriever, the Bedlington Terrier, the Irish Water Spaniel, and the Portuguese Water Dog.
-These are by far not the only curly coated dogs, in fact curly coats can be seen on everything from the tiny Pumi to the regal Komodor.
-Similarly these curly coats vary a lot in texture, density, and amount of curl.
+There are many breeds of dogs with wavy or finely curled coats but we're going to focus on the kinkiest ones.
+The most popular curly-coated dog today is probably the poodle, likely followed by other favorites like the Curly-Coated Retriever, the Bedlington Terrier, the Irish Water Spaniel, and the Portuguese Water Dog.
+These are by far not the only curly-coated dogs; in fact, curly coats can be seen on everything from the tiny Pumi to the regal Komodor.
+Similarly, these curly coats vary a lot in texture, density, and amount of curl.

 Some dogs like the Puli and the Komodor are known for their unique haircuts which result from taking their poodle-like curly hair and manually dividing it into ropes until they develop a mop of dreadlocks.
 This process can take up to three years of daily fussing.
 This is probably why no one does this with poodles even though they can have the same effect!
 It is the curls in their hair that allows for the dreadlocks to form so easily.
 Straight haired dogs are more likely to form matts rather than dreads.

-Cornish Rex have short intensely soft hair that is caused by a lack of guard hairs leaving nothing but a down coat.
+The Cornish Rex has short intensely soft hair that is caused by a lack of guard hairs leaving nothing but a down coat.
 This lack of guard hairs makes for their spectacularly soft feel but leaves them vulnerable to the cold.
-They make a popular pet because of they don't shed and have wonderful playful temperaments.
+They make a popular pet because they don't shed and have wonderful playful temperaments.
 They were first developed as a breed when a litter of barn cats had a few kittens with curly coats on a farm in Cornwall England in 1950.
-The kittens were cross bred to other cats to create the breed.
+The kittens were cross-bred to other cats to create the breed.

 Salers cows, originating in France, are a dual purpose breed which sports a curly coat.
 They're also great in winter and are known for a high fat content in their milk.